karenpayneoregon/learning-topics/VisualStudio.md

 ![Figure8](instructionsAssets/figure8.png)

+## Customize window layouts and personalize tabs

+In Visual Studio, you can customize the position, size, and behavior of windows to create window layouts that work best for various development workflows.
+You can also personalize how you use tabs to interact with your code.

+For more see the following [article](https://learn.microsoft.com/en-us/visualstudio/ide/customizing-window-layouts-in-visual-studio?view=vs-2022)

 ## Dock Solution Explorer

-In the [video](https://youtu.be/2NsrrTfdY-o?si=rJ5dPR6LEFsVDJj5), click the header and hold then release once in position.
+:bulb: In the [video](https://youtu.be/2NsrrTfdY-o?si=rJ5dPR6LEFsVDJj5), click the header and hold then release once in position.

 ---